 How Psychological Abuse Affects Adults

 Psychological abuse can affect both the mental and physical health of an individual who has suffered from it.
-This type of abuse can have severe effects - in some people, short-term, in others, long-term.
+This type of abuse can have severe effects — short-term in some people, long-term in others.
 Victims of emotional abuse often feel bad about themselves; they experience shame, guilt, anxiety, powerlessness, and hopelessness.
-Physical negative effects of the abuse may include muscle tension and frequent crying.
-Emotional abuse also increases the risk of an individual developing an addiction to alcohol and/or drugs.
+Negative physical effects of the abuse may include muscle tension and frequent crying.
+Emotional abuse also increases the risk of an individual developing an addiction to alcohol or drugs.

 It is very confusing to be in an emotionally abusive relationship because one minute the person has a strong desire to leave and the next minute they feel paralyzed by fear and thus unable to take action.
 It often happens when the victim is financially dependent on their abusive partner.
-If the victim has kids, they often prefer to stay in their abusive relationship/marriage for years with the excuse that they are doing it “for the sake of the children”.
+If the victim has children, they often prefer to stay in their abusive relationship or marriage for years, justifying it "for the sake of the children."
 However, this is very wrong.
-Speaking of children, research has shown that in the majority of cases, if someone is abusive to their spouse, they will also abuse their children when they become a parent.
+Speaking of children, research has shown that in most cases, if someone is abusive to their spouse, they will also abuse their children once they become a parent.

 What Are Some Signs of Parental Emotional Abuse?